Last Updated 05/18/2020

 - Memory loss

-Smoking is the single greatest risk factor for lung cancer; regular exposure to secondhand smoke also increases the risk.
-The risk of developing lung cancer seems to be dose-dependent: the more you smoke (more cigarettes, more years), the greater your risk.
-Quitting smoking decreases your risk of lung cancer.
+Smoking is the single greatest risk factor for lung cancer.
+Regular exposure to secondhand smoke also increases the risk.
+The risk of your getting lung cancer seems to be dose-dependent—in other words, the more you smoke (more cigarettes, more years), the greater your risk.
+Research shows that quitting smoking at any time of your life decreases your risk.

 Other risk factors for lung cancer include: